EUCAIM/Glossary/2-Glossary.md

 ### Data Push Model (DPM)

 An approach in which data is actively sent from the participating institutions to a central repository or analysis platform.
 Instead of data being passively requested, the data push model implies that the parties involved in the project continuously and proactively provide their data.
 This model is key to integrating large volumes of clinical and radiological data, allowing the data to be centralized and accessible to consortium partners who need it for the development and validation of artificial intelligence technologies in medical image analysis.
 Furthermore, it ensures greater efficiency in data collection, facilitating its analysis and contributing to the progress of the project. [[21]](3-References.md#ref-21)

-Data Materialisation Service

-When a researcher requests access to specific data, it needs to be extracted, formatted, and prepared for analysis.
-The Data Materialization Service handles this process by creating structured datasets that are ready to be used in federated AI training or large-scale clinical studies.
-It ensures that the data is consistent, properly formatted, and compliant with EUCAIM’s interoperability standards.

 ### Data quality